-When I rode again, 4 or 5 months later, it was on a veteran “bomb-proof” (is there such a thing?)
-Appaloosa.
-A gentle, white and black splotched gelding, with black mane and tail named Apache.
+When I rode again, 4 or 5 months later, it was on a veteran “bombproof” Appaloosa named Apache.
+He was a gentle, white and black splotched gelding with black mane and tail.
 He took good care of me but, my heart never stopped racing.
 The joy of riding left on that bloodied curb in December 1995.
 I was 30 years old.

 Sixteen-and-a-half years later, on Father’s Day, the skull of a toddler crushed in the same town where I’d bled.
 As the ER social worker, I stood at the head of his gurney; scalp tightening around my scar reminding me of the thin time between 2 and 3 seconds.

 What I didn’t know at the time of my accident was that six and a half years later, at the age of 30, my younger brother, Wes, would be given a terminal diagnosis.
-There’d be no split-second choice to make.
-He was going to die.
-There was a lump in his armpit so, he went in for surgery.
+There’d be no split-second decision that would make a difference.
+He was going to die, whether he chose the clinical trial or not.
+There had been a lump in his armpit so, he went in for surgery.
 While he was in recovery, the surgeon announced the verdict to our parents, “His lymph nodes are full of melanoma.
 Get this boy to an oncologist right away.”
 My mother’s knees would give way as my father held her hand.
 Wes would die 13 weeks later, having celebrated turning 31 years old two weeks before his death.